Wake Up Montana Weekend Exclusive: Interviews with US House District 2 Candidates

 This week, we're focusing on the second legislative district, which represents more than half the state geographically.

-Note: Candidate interviews are being placed in this article in alphabetical order, starting with the Republican candidates.
+Note: Candidate interviews are being placed in this article in alphabetical order, starting with the Republican candidates and re-starting the order with the Democratic candidates.

 Charles Walking Child (R-U.S. House of Representatives Candidate, District 2)